laminlabs/lamin-docs/docs/glossary.md

     For background, see this [blog post](https://cloud.google.com/blog/products/data-analytics/unify-data-lakes-and-warehouses-with-biglake-now-generally-available) from Google, this [blog post](https://aws.amazon.com/blogs/big-data/build-a-lake-house-architecture-on-aws/) from AWS, this [glossary entry](https://www.databricks.com/glossary/data-lakehouse), and this [paper](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) from Databricks.

 ORM
     Object-relational mapper.
-In LaminDB every sub-class of `Record` (every instance of `Registry`) is an ORM model that corresponds to a SQL table in the underlying metadata database [wikipedia](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).
+In LaminDB every subclass of `Record` (every instance of `Registry`) is an ORM model that corresponds to a SQL table in the underlying metadata database [[Wikipedia](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)].

 observation
     In statistics and machine learning, an observation refers to a measurement of a set of random variables.